Associative idempotent nondecreasing functions are reducible: Preliminary results

-The previous definition only deals with the existence of such an $n$-associative function that can be derived from a binary one.
-The uniqueness of the binary operation follows from certain conditions.
-The following result was proved first in \cite[Proposition 3.8]{DKM}. \begin{proposition} Assume that the operation $F : X^n\to X$ is associative and derived from an associative idempotent operation.
-Then the binary operation is unique. \end{proposition}
+The previous definition only deals with the existence of a binary function from which a given $n$-associative function can be derived.
+The uniqueness of the binary function follows from certain conditions.
+The following result was proved first in \cite[Proposition 3.5]{DKM}. \begin{proposition} Assume that the function $F : X^n\to X$ is associative and derived from an associative idempotent binary function.
+Then the binary function is unique. \end{proposition}

 In our case, when $X$ is a totally ordered set and $F$ is monotone, we can strengthen the previous statement.
-The result presented here follows from \cite[Lemma 3.4]{GG2016} when $F$ is chosen to be monotone. \begin{proposition} Let $X$ be a totally ordered set and $F:X^n\to X$ be an associative, idempotent, monotone function $F$ which is derived from an associative binary function $G$.
+The result presented here follows from \cite[Lemma 3.4]{GG2016} when $F$ is chosen to be monotone. \begin{proposition} Let $X$ be a totally ordered set and $F:X^n\to X$ an associative idempotent monotone function, which is derived from an associative binary function $G$.
 Then $G$ is idempotent as well. \end{proposition}

 Combining the previous statements we get: